tunnelhub/string-mask/README.md

 We'd love for you to contribute to our source code!
 We just ask to:

  - Write tests for the new feature or bug fix that you are solving
- - Ensure all tests pass before send the pull-request (Use: `$ gulp pre-push`)
+ - Ensure all tests pass before sending the pull-request (Use: `npm test`)
+ - Ensure code formatting is correct (Use: `npm run format:check`)
+ - Ensure linting passes (Use: `npm run lint:check`)
  - Use commit messages following the commit conventions of [angular.js Git Commit Guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit)
  - Pull requests will not be merged if:
-   - has not unit tests
+   - has no unit tests
    - reduce the code coverage
-   - not passing in the `$gulp pre-push` task
+   - not passing the test, format, or lint checks

 ## LICENSE

-Copyright (c) 2016 Daniel Campos
+Copyright (c) 2025 TunnelHub

 Licensed under the MIT license.